parapluu/Concuerror/docs/publications.md

 Maria Christakis, Alkis Gotovos, and Konstantinos Sagonas.<br />
 ICST 2013, Proceedings of the International Conference on Software Testing, Verification and Validation (ICST), 2013.<br />
 <span class="footnotes">
-The official publication is available at ieeexplore.ieee.org via <a href="https://doi.org/10.1109/ICST.2013.50">its DOI link</a>.
+The official publication is available at ieeexplore.ieee.org via [its DOI link](https://doi.org/10.1109/ICST.2013.50).
 </span>
 </div>